-When building apps, developers need to work on navigation, routing, authentication, security, password hastings, sessions and caching.
-Laravel removes the pain of reinventing the wheel because almost all the features can be built in just a few lines of code.
+With other frameworks, developers have to work on navigation, routing, authentication, security, password hastings, sessions, and caching.
+Laravel removes the pain of reinventing the wheel because it lets you build the features with just a few lines of code.

 Laravel Supports Modular App Structure

 Consider the example of an ecommerce store where you need to host a giveaway.
 For this, you can create a contest module that can be easily plugged into the main ecommerce application.
-Once the giveaway is over, the module can be disabled or plugged-out.
+Once the giveaway is over, the module can be disabled or plugged out.